noidexe/Enjin-Coin-Documentation/docs/graphql.md

 Querying is the way to ask for data, it’s similar to the GET action in REST-based APIs.

 Here is a list of the Enjin object types you can query through the API:
-* **EnjinApp:** Use this query to get information about an app on the Enjin Platform.EnjinApps - Use this query to get information about apps on the Enjin Platform.
+* **EnjinApp:** Use this query to get information about an app on the Enjin Platform.
+* **EnjinApps:** Use this query to get information about multiple apps on the Enjin Platform.
 * **EnjinBalances:** Use this query to get information about balances stored on the Enjin Platform.
 * **EnjinBlockHeight:** Use this query to get the last block processed on the Enjin Platform.
 * **EnjinIdentities:** Use this query to get information about identities stored on the Enjin Platform.